Battle of Ayta ash-Sha'b: Aftermath

 The Israeli army never occupied Ayta ash-Sha'b.
 According to Harel and Issacharoff, the town became "a symbol of Israel's performance in the war, the village where it all began, where the IDF thrashed about for four weeks and never succeeded in taking."
-Exum described Hizbullah's "tenacity" in the defense of the border villages as "the biggest surprise of the war" and the performance of the village units as "exceptional".
+Exum described Hezbollah's "tenacity" in the defense of the border villages as "the biggest surprise of the war" and the performance of the village units as "exceptional".

 The Carmeli Brigade pulled a battalion out of the town, after one of its soldiers was killed, in what was described as a "tactical retreat".
 The performance of the Carmeli Brigade was afterwards singled out (together with another unit, the 366th Division) for particular harsh criticism.
 It displayed a "lack of determination, an unnecessary retreat and a misunderstanding of the bigger picture.
 Much of the blame was placed on the top brass, but the [two] brigades were left thoroughly shaken by the war."
 After the war a committee, headed by Col. (res) Yoram Yair, sharply criticized the conduct of 91st Division during the war, including the battle of Ayta ash-Sha'b.
 The battle was called "the black hole of the war".

 Brig.-Gen. Gal Hirsch, the commanding officer under which the Carmeli Brigade served during the war, was fired a few months after the war.

 The commander of the Northern Command, Gen. Udi Adam, was practically fired already on 8 Aug, after the repeated failures to capture Bint Jbeil and Ayta ash-Sha'b.
 Chief of Staff Halutz sent his deputy, Maj.-Gen. Moshe Kaplinsky, to Northern Command, to serve as his "coordinator" beside Adam.
 Adam formally resigned from the army in September.
 Chief of Staff Dan Halutz himself resigned in January 2007.

 Veteran Israeli war correspondent Ron Ben-Yishai claimed that the problem was not limited to the commanding officers.
 He claimed that a "crybaby culture" had developed among the soldiers of the Israeli army.
 Almost every Israeli offensive operation in the war, including those in Ayta ash-Sha'b, were called off as soon as resistance was encountered and casualties were sustained, even though IDF in almost every clash enjoyed superiority, both in terms of numbers and firepower.
 Soldiers often abandoned their missions and focused all efforts on evacuating casualties from the battlefield rather than continuing to pursue their objectives.

 Gilad Sharon asked in a column in Yedioth Ahronoth after the war: "How could it be that after a month of war, our soldiers were still being wounded among the still-standing houses of the village of Aita al-Shaab, literately [sic] hundreds of meters from the location of the abduction that sparked the war?"

 Casualties

-The Municipality of Ayta ash-Sha’b published a casualty list that included the names of 11 Hizbullah fighters who were killed in the battle of Ayta ash-Sha’b.
+The Municipality of Ayta ash-Sha’b published a casualty list that included the names of 11 Hezbollah fighters who were killed in the battle of Ayta ash-Sha’b.
 Eight of these were locals and three were from other localities in Lebanon.
 Another eleven named fighters were wounded.

 The town also suffered eight "civilian martyrs".